-Study load The standardised time investment expressed in units of 28 study load hours related to a study programme.

-Study programme A coherent totality of education components aimed at achieving the welldefined objectives in the area of knowledge, understanding and skills which the person completing the study programme should possess.
+Study load The standardised time investment expressed in units of 28 study load hours defined objectives in the area of knowledge, understanding and skills which the person completing the study programme should possess.
 Every study programme is recorded in the CROHO.